Keep your blood pressure in check

 - Eat foods high in potassium such as fresh fruits, vegetables, low-fat dairy foods, beans and lentils - unless you are taking a medication that interacts with potassium.

 - Eat a healthy, balanced diet that is lower in salt and saturated fat.
-Get tips on healthy eating and learn more about the DASH eating plan, which can help lower your high blood pressure and the Mediterranean diet.
+Get tips on healthy eating and learn more about the DASH eating plan or Mediterranean diet, which can help lower your high blood pressure.

-- Be physically active for at least 150 minutes per week doing moderate- to vigorous-intensity aerobic physical activity, in bouts of 10 minutes or more.
-Speak to your healthcare provider before starting a physical activity program.
+- Be physically active for at least 150 minutes per week doing moderate- to vigorous-intensity aerobic physical activity, in sessions of 10 minutes or more spread over the week.
+Speak to a healthcare provider before starting a physical activity program.

 - Achieve and maintain a healthy body weight.
-If you are overweight, losing even 5% to 10% of your weight can help to reduce your blood pressure as well as decrease your chances of having a stroke or heart attack.
+If you carry extra weight, small changes like losing 5% to 10% of your body weight can help lower your blood pressure and reduce your risk of a stroke or heart attack.

 Related information